r-muthu/50.021-AI-Project-Group-19/README.md

 Evaluation includes:
 - Accuracy and F1-score on test set

-These are automatically generated in the final cells of `train.ipynb`.
+These are automatically generated in the final cells of `modelSetup:Train.ipynb`.

----

-## 🧠 Authors

-Built with ❤️ for hate speech detection research.

----

-## 📎 License

-MIT License or your institution's license (edit accordingly).